Cody: It's true, too!The Other Side

 - All Germans Are Nazis: Subverted with Max-Vader, though it has been mentioned several times that his grandfather was a SS officer.

-- And Now For Something Completely Different: Occasionally, the podcast will focus on subjects irrelevant to the anime fandom, such as crazy people on the internet, the brony fandom or social justice.
+- And Now For Something Completely Different: Occasionally, the podcast will focus on subjects irrelevant to the anime fandom, such as crazy people on the internet, the brony fandom or the social justice movement.
 Or this very website.

 - Ascended Extra: The Nurse from Katawa Shoujo.